jt-rose/react_resources/README.md

 - [ANT]

 ## Animation
-Frmer Motion allows you to add animations to elements on various effects, which helps to make your site feel smoother and more responsive.
+Framer Motion allows you to add animations to elements on various effects, which helps to make your site feel smoother and more responsive.

 - [Framer-Motion]